Diablo Cody

-Brook Maurio (née Busey; born June 14, 1978), known professionally by the pen name Diablo Cody, is an American writer and producer.
+Brook Maurio (previously Busey-Hunt; née Busey; born June 14, 1978), known professionally by the pen name Diablo Cody, is an American writer and producer.
 She gained recognition for her candid blog and subsequent memoir, Candy Girl: A Year in the Life of an Unlikely Stripper (2005).
-Cody received critical acclaim for her screenwriting debut film, Juno (2007), winning the Academy Award for Best Original Screenplay, the BAFTA Award for Best Original Screenplay, the Independent Spirit Award for Best First Screenplay, and the Writers Guild of America Award for Best Original Screenplay.
+Cody received critical acclaim for her screenwriting debut film, Juno (2007), winning both the Academy Award and the BAFTA Award for Best Original Screenplay.

-Cody created, wrote, and produced the Showtime comedy drama series United States of Tara (2009–2011).
 She wrote, produced, and made her directorial debut with the comedy drama film Paradise (2013).
-Cody also wrote and produced the horror comedy film Jennifer's Body (2009), the comedy drama film Young Adult (2011), which earned her a second nomination for the Writers Guild of America Award for Best Original Screenplay, the musical comedy film Ricki and the Flash (2015), and the comedy drama film Tully (2018).
+Cody has also written and produced the films Jennifer's Body (2009), Young Adult (2011), Ricki and the Flash (2015), Tully (2018), and Lisa Frankenstein (2024).

-Cody won a Tony Award for Best Book of a Musical for Jagged Little Pill, her first musical-theater undertaking.
+Cody created, wrote, and produced the Showtime comedy drama series United States of Tara (2009–2011), and the Amazon Prime series One Mississippi (2015–2017).
+She made her Broadway debut with the Alanis Morissette musical Jagged Little Pill winning the Tony Award for Best Book of a Musical.
 She has been a member of the Academy of Motion Picture Arts and Sciences in the Writer's Branch since 2008.

 Early life

-Diablo Cody was born Brook Busey on June 14, 1978 in Lemont, Illinois, a suburb of Chicago, where she and her older brother Marc were raised.
+Diablo Cody was born Brook Busey on June 14, 1978, in Lemont, Illinois, a suburb of Chicago, where she and her older brother Marc were raised.
 She is the daughter of Pam and Greg Busey.
 Her mother is of Italian descent and her father is of German ancestry.
-Cody was raised Apostolic Christian and attended SS.
-Cyril & Methodius School and Benet Academy, Roman Catholic schools in the Chicago suburbs.
+Cody was raised Apostolic Christian and attended Saints Cyril & Methodius School and Benet Academy, Roman Catholic schools in the Chicago suburbs.
 At this time, she went by her birth name Brook.

 In 2000, she graduated from the University of Iowa with a Bachelor of Arts in Media.
 While at the University of Iowa, she worked in the acquisitions department in the main university library.
 Her first jobs were doing secretarial work at a Chicago law firm and later proofreading copy for advertisements that played on Twin Cities radio stations.